franFodor/esp-oled-weather/README.md

 - sets up local time using SNTP

 > [!IMPORTANT]
-> Project uses CET timezone, if you with to change it you can do so in `wifi.cpp` in `setCurrentTime` function.
+> If you with to change hte timezone it you can do so in `wifi.cpp` in `setCurrentTime` function.

 - gets coordinates for the input location using [Open Meteo Geocoding API](https://open-meteo.com/en/docs/geocoding-api)
 - gets weather information for your location using [Open Meteo Forecast API](https://open-meteo.com/en/docs$0)